-- Provide effective leadership, management, and supervision. - Ability to supervise all aspects of Preschool Services. - Demonstrate initiative and sound judgment necessary to make responsible decisions in the absence of the department manager - Communicate trends and needs of preschool children and their parents, caregivers and teachers to PVLD staff. - Independently analyze complex problems, conduct research, and develop solutions. - Organize own work and the work of others, set priorities, and meet deadlines. - Interpret, explain, and apply all relevant District policies and procedures, and applicable Federal and State laws, codes, and regulations. - Communicate clearly, concisely, and persuasively both verbally and in writing. - Use computer and other technology, including software, hardware, and the Internet sufficiently to be able to assist customers, conduct research, prepare reports, use email and other communications technologies, etc. - React tactfully and diplomatically during interactions with staff, the public, community groups, etc. while appropriately adhering to and enforcing sound library policies, procedures, and practices. - Conduct effective meetings. - Demonstrate a strong service orientation and a dedication to quality customer service.
+- Provide effective leadership, management, and supervision. - Ability to supervise all aspects of Adult Services - Work closely with department manager and communicate regularly. - Communicate AS trends and needs to PVLD staff - Work with Manager and Administration in response to concerns and issues within the department. - Independently analyze complex problems, conduct research, and develop solutions. - Organize own work and the work of others, set priorities, and meet deadlines.

+- Interpret, explain, and apply all relevant District policies and procedures, and applicable Federal and State laws, codes, and regulations. - Communicate clearly, concisely, and persuasively both verbally and in writing. - Use computer and other technology, including software, hardware, and the Internet sufficiently to be able to assist customers, conduct research, prepare reports, use email and other communications technologies, etc. - React tactfully and diplomatically during interactions with staff, the public, community groups, etc. while appropriately adhering to and enforcing sound library policies, procedures, and practices. - Conduct effective meetings. - Demonstrate a strong service orientation and a dedication to quality customer service.

-Education, Licensure, and Experience:
+Education, License, and Experience: